Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 - ``css=#loginForm input:nth-child(2)`` (5)

-For more information about CSS Selectors, the best place to go is `the W3C publication <http://www.w3.org/TR/css3-selectors/>`_ you'll find additional references there.
+For more information about CSS Selectors, the best place to go is `the W3C publication <http://www.w3.org/TR/css3-selectors/>`_.
+You'll find additional references there.

-.. note:: Most experimented Selenium users recommend CSS as their locating strategy of choice as it's considerably faster than xpath and can find the most complicated objects in an intrinsic HTML document.
+.. note:: Most experienced Selenium users recommend CSS as their locating strategy of choice as it's considerably faster than XPath and can find the most complicated objects in an intrinsic HTML document.

 Order of Locators Evaluation